Lectures on piecewise distance-preserving maps

-The obstructions described in the above exercise disappear in $\RR^4$; i.e., one can regard piecewise distance preserving maps as paper folding in 4-dimensional space.
-Moreover, one can actually fold the square in $\RR^4$, as prescribed by a given piecewise distance preserving map.
-By this we mean one can construct a continuous one parameter family of piecewise distance preserving maps $f_t\:\square\to\RR^4$, $t\in[0,1]$ with fixed triangulation, say $\mathcal{T}$, such that \begin{itemize} \item $f_0$ is a distance preserving map from $\square$ to the coordinate plane $\RR^2\times \{0\}$ in $\RR^4=\RR^2\times\RR^2$, \item the map $f_1$ is our given piecewise distance preserving map to the same coordinate plane, \item the map $f_t$ is injective for any $t\ne1$. \end{itemize}
+The obstructions described in the above exercise disappear in $\RR^4$; i.e., one can regard piecewise distance-preserving maps as paper foldings in 4-dimensional space.
+Moreover, one can actually fold the square in $\RR^4$, as prescribed by a given piecewise distance-preserving map.
+By this we mean that one can construct a continuous one-parameter family of piecewise distance-preserving maps $f_t\:\square\to\RR^4$, $t\in[0,1]$, with a fixed triangulation, say $\mathcal{T}$, such that \begin{itemize} \item $f_0$ is a distance-preserving map from $\square$ to the coordinate plane $\RR^2\times \{0\}$ in $\RR^4=\RR^2\times\RR^2$, \item the map $f_1$ is our given piecewise distance-preserving map to the same coordinate plane, \item the map $f_t$ is injective for any $t\ne1$. \end{itemize}